How to Greet Visitors: 20+ Examples to Try in Your Destination

 • Have you gotten outside to enjoy the fall colors yet?

-• Have been around to the corner to store X?
+• Have you been around the corner to store X?
 It’s one of my favorites.
 (Follow up with What do you like about that store?)

 Ekstrom's tips on commonality:

-2. Be personal: You're encouraged to share a bit about yourself, through the lens of your destination.
-“Personal testimonials are important when you’re establishing commonality,” Ekstrom says.
-“And they definitely need to be true and helpful.”
+2. Be personal: You're encouraged to share a bit about yourself through the lens of your destination.
+“Personal testimonials are important when establishing commonality,” Ekstrom says.
+“And they need to be true and helpful.”

 3. Be authentic: Visitors can sniff out insincerity in an instant.
-Ambassador-visitor interactions should be authentic to both the brand and our people.
+Ambassador-visitor interactions should be faithful to both the brand and our people.

 4. Be positive: Every interaction should be positive.
-Ekstrom gives an example, rather than saying ‘when will it stop raining; we can't do anything!’ opt for ‘you’re more than welcome to stay in here as long as you need to stay dry.’
+Ekstrom gives an example: rather than saying, ‘When will it stop raining? we can't do anything!’ opt for ‘You’re more than welcome to stay here as long as you need to stay dry.’
 “That’s a good way to take commonality, which sometimes tends towards discomfort or inconvenience, and put a positive spin on it,” she points out.

 Customer greeting example: Commonality in action